wdawson/okta.github.io/_source/_posts/2018-10-30-wordpress-authentication-with-okta.md

 layout: blog_post
 title: "Add Secure Authentication to your WordPress Site in 15 Minutes"
 author: aaronpk
-description: "This post will show you how to secure your WordPress login with two-factor authentication by using Okta's sign-in widget."
+description: "This post will show you how to secure your WordPress login with two-factor authentication by using Okta's Sign-In Widget."
 tags: [wordpress,authentication,login,plugin]
 tweets:
 - "Secure your WordPress with two-factor authentication 🔐 #wordpress #2fa"